Nolan Henderson

-Nolan Michael Henderson (born June 26, 1998) is an American football quarterback who played for the Delaware Fightin' Blue Hens.
-After the 2022 season, he declared for the NFL Draft.
+Nolan Michael Henderson (born June 26, 1998) is an American professional football quarterback for the Houston Gamblers of the United Football League (UFL).
+He played college football for the Delaware Fightin' Blue Hens.

-Early life
+Early life and education

 Henderson was born on June 26, 1998, in Smyrna, Delaware.
 He attended Smyrna High School and was a three-year starter and two-time team captain.
-In his final two seasons, Henderson led them to an overall record of 24–1 and the school's first two ever state championships, while throwing for 5,614 yards and 68 touchdowns.
+In his final two seasons, Henderson led them to an overall record of 24–1 and the school's first two state championships, while throwing for 5,614 yards and 68 touchdowns.
 He was twice named first-team all-state, set several state records, including career passing touchdowns (104), single season passing yards (3,380) and passing touchdowns (36), and in 2016 was given the Maxwell Jim Henry Award for best player in Delaware, as well as Gatorade State Player of the Year and DIFCA Offensive Player of the Year honors.
 At the annual Delaware High School All-Star game in June 2017, Henderson was named most valuable player after leading the gold team to a 44–0 victory.

 In addition to football, Henderson also started four years on the Smyrna High School baseball team as an outfielder, playing under his father who was the head coach.